MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/fundamental-concepts-for-content-management.md

 -   The **network connection speed**, along with the configuration of a deployment, determine if a client can download content from a distribution point when the client is in an associated boundary group

 For information about the different content location and fallback scenarios, see [Content source location scenarios](../../../core/plan-design/hierarchy/content-source-location-scenarios.md).
-For information about Boundary groups, see [Boundary groups for versions 1511,1602, and 1606](/sccm/core/servers/deploy/configure/boundary-groups-for-1511-1602-and-1606).
+For information about boundary groups, see [Boundary groups for versions 1511,1602, and 1606](/sccm/core/servers/deploy/configure/boundary-groups-for-1511-1602-and-1606).

 ## On-demand content distribution
  On-demand content distribution is an option you can set for individual applications and packages (deployments) to enable on-demand content distribution to preferred distribution points.